 As someone who loves sleep but doesn't do it nearly enough, I often wake up exhausted, bleary-eyed, and wondering what time I finally fell asleep.
 This month, though, I decided enough was enough and reached out to a few sleep experts for advice on how to change my sleep schedule, get deeper sleep, and find the elusive REM sleep everyone is always talking about.

 The tips are mostly obvious—go to bed earlier, use a comfortable mattress, and don't keep your electronics near your pillow (I'm certainly guilty of that).
 But the reasons for each were new to me.
-Did you know that even though alcohol helps you sleep it actually "disrupts your typical sleep cycle and decreases the overall quality of your sleep?"
+Did you know that even though alcohol may initially help you sleep it actually leads to interrupted, poor quality sleep later in the night?
 So, no, that nightcap wasn't doing me any favors.
-Below, find the five rules I've been adhering to for better sleep and why they work.
+Here are the five rules I've been adhering to for better sleep and why they work.

 It seems obvious, right?
 But it's more important than you think.
-According to Parinaz Samimi, MPH, MBA, sleep expert, Tulo ambassador, "We have 90-minute sleep cycles and our REM stage sleep cycle happens earlier in the morning.
-If you have to wake up early, you may not have enough time to hit the REM stage of sleep before your alarm goes off.
+According to Parinaz Samimi, "We have 90-minute sleep cycles and our REM stage sleep cycle happens earlier in the morning.
+If you have to wake up early, you may not have enough time to hit the REM stage of sleep before your alarm goes off."

 "Our bodies are on a 24-hour cycle and do best when we have a consistent circadian rhythm.
 Train your body with a reliable, habitual bedtime ritual so the appropriate hormones (cortisol and melatonin) get released in response to the light and darkness," explains Samimi.

-Helix's co-founder and sleep expert, Adam Tishman, agrees: "Try to go to sleep and wake up at the same every day, even on weekends.
+Adam Tishman agrees: "Try to go to sleep and wake up at the same time every day, even on weekends.
 Having a regular sleep schedule will help increase REM and the overall quality of your sleep," he says.

 "Whether it’s using a sound machine to block out other noises or wearing a sleeping mask to keep you from waking up, limit the distractions you allow in your bedroom," says Samimi.
 "As a bonus, using pink noise (a gentler version of white noise) has been shown to improve memory in older adults."